 They split their shared possessions.

 Even though they were long separated, dividing up their memories and belongings was still difficult for the former husband and wife.
 “We’ve worked out a ‘your stuff’s yours and my stuff’s mine.’
-I don’t think we have nay conflict there,” Matt admitted on their reality show.
+I don’t think we have any conflict there,” Matt admitted on their reality show.
 “It’s a little hard to divide up 28 years of belongings.
 It’s not a fun process.”

-Amy added, "This is hard.
-Life happens sometimes and we don’t plan for that to happen to us.
+“This is hard,” Amy agreed.
+“Life happens sometimes, and we don’t plan for that to happen to us.
 It’s just what is happening to us right now.”

-Neither Matt nor Amy were prepared for how difficult their first holiday as exes would be, especially since it meant their four children had to divide their time between the parents — meaning one of them could end up alone on what should be an occasion spent with family.
-"Going through a divorce, this is really going to be my first Thanksgiving without anybody here, like no family,” Amy lamented on one episode of LPBW.
+Neither Matt nor Amy was prepared for how difficult their first holiday as exes would be, especially since it meant their four children had to divide their time between the parents — meaning one of them could end up alone on what should be an occasion spent with loved ones.
+“Going through a divorce, this is really going to be my first Thanksgiving without anybody here, like no family,” Amy lamented on one episode of LPBW.
 “I’m torn as to what to do because I have never had to deal with this.
 It is a tough life moment for me right now.”

 They had very different views on commitment.

 In his book, Against Tall Odds, Matt detailed how he and his ex-wife had very different definitions of the word “commitment” — though they never actually cited it as playing a role in their split.
 “While Amy puts commitment at or near the top of her list, I would put it further down,” he wrote.
-“Amy tends to be more of a committed-to-a-fault kind of person, while I see most commitments — with some very notable exceptions — as flexible and negotiable."
-Of course, this statement caused uproar among fans and had many wondering if cheating was involved in the split.
+“Amy tends to be more of a committed-to-a-fault kind of person, while I see most commitments — with some very notable exceptions — as flexible and negotiable.”

-They’re dating other people now.
+They’re happy with other people now.